ranjithkumarravikumar52/Java-sandbox/README.md

     * Write `@Parameterized.Parameters` to enable `static` parameters to be passed into a test case

 ***
-### Generics
+### generics
 * since 1.5
 * Before generics, class case exception was a major run-time nightmare for many
 ***
-* Generics can be applied to class, methods and interfaces
+* generics can be applied to class, methods and interfaces
 ***
 * Comparable interface
     * Restricting to compare two classes with the same type parameters